 Dribble ice water into the mixture and combine until it sticks together in a doughy consistency.
 Don’t let it get too soggy!

 Divide into balls, handling the dough as little as possible.
 Then wrap the balls and refrigerate for a few hours.

-Roll out the dough balls as thinly as possible and cut in strips with a pastry wheel.
+Roll out the dough balls as thinly as possible and cut in strips with a pastry crimper.

 Spread the straws out on a cookie sheet and bake in a 350 degree oven for 15 to 20 minutes, until golden brown.
 They may take longer to cook, so check them often and switch pans to different racks during baking time.